 Under the MCA, local authorities, the NHS and other responsible bodies have a duty to make sure that an Independent Mental Capacity Advocate (IMCA) is available to represent an adult who lacks capacity to make specific decisions for themselves and who does not have a family member or friend to support them.
 IMCAs have a particular remit not just to support and represent the person, but also to make sure that the MCA is being followed.

 IMCAs are primarily intended to support adults who do not have family or friends to support and represent them.
-However, in a safeguarding situation, an IMCA can be available even if a suitable family member or friend is also available.
+However, in a safeguarding situation, an IMCA can be used even if a suitable family member or friend is also available.

 16. What should you do when a person who has full mental capacity acts in a way that is a risk to their safety or wellbeing?Open

 If someone makes a decision that you or others think is unwise or not in their interests, this does not necessarily mean that they lack the capacity to decide.
-It is inevitable that there will be times when an adult who has capacity decides to accept a situation that you perceive as potentially abusive or neglectful.
+It is almost inevitable that there will be times when an adult who has capacity decides to accept a situation that you perceive as potentially abusive or neglectful.
 This is a decision that they are free to make, unless: